petertbryant/GitHubandGo/GitHubandGo_Presentation.md

 GitHub and Go
 ========================================================
-author: Kevin Brannan, Dan Sobota and Peter Bryant
+author: Peter Bryant, Dan Sobota and Kevin Brannan
 date: 8/13/2014

 Our Workflow
 ========================================================
 left: 110%
 ![plot of chunk unnamed-chunk-1](GitHubandGo_Presentation-figure/unnamed-chunk-1.png)

 How would multiple people use and improve these scripts?